python/cpython/Doc/c-api/typeobj.rst

    contained object).
 If it's possible for such code to reference *self* again, it's important that the pointer to the contained object be *NULL* at that time, so that *self* knows the contained object can no longer be used.
-The :cfunc:`Py_CLEAR` macro performs the operations in a safe order.
+The :c:func:`Py_CLEAR` macro performs the operations in a safe order.

    Because the goal of :attr:`tp_clear` functions is to break reference cycles, it's not necessary to clear contained objects like Python strings or Python